 3 Steps to Basic Authentication with Docker+Nginx

-1. Set up a web server.
+1. Create the web server.

-2. Create the password file.
+2. Upload the password file.

 TOC